xalaida/laravel-geonames/README.md

 ### Syncing

-If you missed some daily updates or just decided to change seeder filters, you can force the sync process.
+If you missed some daily updates or just decided to change seeder filters, you can sync your database records according to the current geonames dataset.

 ```bash
 php artisan geonames:sync